 - Primary Open-Angle Glaucoma (POAG) is the most common type of glaucoma and results from increased intraocular pressure caused by inadequate drainage of the aqueous fluid from the eye.
 Since there is rarely pain associated with this type of glaucoma, most people do not notice any change in their vision until the damage is quite severe.

 - Closed- or Narrow-Angle Glaucoma (ACG) is less common and occurs when the peripheral iris is too close to and ultimately blocks the drainage angle, which prevents fluid in the eye from reaching the drainage canal and egressing from the eye.
-When complete blockage of the drainage angle occurs over a short time, intraocular pressure rapidly rises and is referred to an acute angle-closure attack.
+When complete blockage of the drainage angle occurs over a short time, intraocular pressure rapidly rises and is referred to as an acute angle-closure attack.
 Symptoms of an acute angle-closure attack include severe eye pain, sudden onset of blurry vision, headaches, nausea, vomiting, or visual disturbances such as rainbows or halos around lights.
-Acute angle closure can cause blindness if not treated immediately.
+Acute angle-closure can cause blindness if not treated immediately.
 Patients with this type of glaucoma should vigilantly avoid taking over-the-counter medications with warnings that they may trigger acute angle closure.
-Angle closure can evolve slowly, and then patients may not appreciate symptoms until optic nerve and visual field damage are advanced.
+Angle-closure can evolve slowly, and then patients may not appreciate symptoms until optic nerve and visual field damage are advanced.

-- Low or Normal Tension Glaucoma (LTG) results in optic nerve damage and vision loss despite consistently low or normal intraocular pressures (less than 21mmHg).
+- Low or Normal-Tension Glaucoma (LTG) results in optic nerve damage and vision loss despite consistently low or normal intraocular pressures (less than 21mmHg).
 Even with single-digit IOP readings, approximately 15% of patients still progress possibly due to low blood pressure at night, low ocular perfusion pressure, low intracranial pressure, and/or sleep apnea.

 - Glaucoma Suspect is a term used for patients with one or more risk factors/clinical indications of glaucoma, such as increased intraocular pressure (ocular hypertension), which may lead to glaucoma but do not definitively demonstrate optic nerve damage or vision loss due to glaucoma.